AOR AR-DV1 "Digital

 - Local MW and FM Broadcast Station Breakthrough

-into SW Coverage (common).
+into SW Coverage (common with long/larger outdoor antenna's).
 May need the addition of a "Band Pass

-Limited HF Dynamic Range, after any MW/FM Breakthrough issues
+Limited HF Dynamic Range with larger outdoor antenna's (after any MW/FM Breakthrough issues

-are taken care of.
-Adding 20 db of EXTERNAL attenuation at the antenna
+are taken care of).
+Adding a small amount of EXTERNAL attenuation at the antenna

 connector cleared this issue up 100%.